 Are you running out of ideas for using Moodle™ in your classroom?
-For designers and instructors it’s easy to get stuck in a pattern of using the same activities over and over again.
-Don’t feel bad if you do as we’re all creatures of habit.
-Sure activities that we aren’t familiar with can be intimidating and time-consuming to learn but the payoff can be huge.
+For designers and instructors, it’s easy to get stuck in a pattern of using the same activities over and over again.
+Sure, activities that we aren’t familiar with can initially be intimidating and time-consuming to learn how to implement, but the payoff can be huge.
 Below are some activities that you can add to your course to increase collaboration.
-However be warned!
-Incorporating these activities can cause drastic increases in student engagement and motivation!
+However, be warned: incorporating these activities can cause drastic increases in student engagement and motivation!

 This is one of the most commonly used activities.
-Forums enable students and instructors to discuss topics reply to each other and even rate responses.
+Forums enable students and instructors to discuss topics, reply to each other, and even rate responses.
 The forum activity is a great way to add collaboration between students and instructors.
-One of my personal favorites is the Q & A forum because it requires students to reply to a thread before being able to view class member responses.
+One enduring favorite is the Q&A forum because it requires students to reply to a thread before being able to view class member responses.

-- Quick tip: Try dividing students into small groups and tell them to meet with their groups to discuss a provided topic.
+Quick tip: Try dividing students into small groups and tell them to meet to discuss a provided topic.
 Then each group can post to the forum.

-- Quick tip: Try using one for a course project.
-Instruct students to upload the assignment into the database for their peers to review and comment.
+Quick tip: Try using a database for a course project.
+Instruct students to upload the assignment into the database for their peers to review and comment on.

 This allows participants to have a synchronous discussion.
-You can use it to conduct Q &A sessions before a test hold virtual office hours or establish an informal meeting place for group projects so students can communication with their group members.
+You can use it to conduct Q & A sessions before a test, hold virtual office hours, or establish an informal meeting place for group projects so students can communicate with their group members.

-This is a fast way to build user-generated content and it is a powerful tool for collaborative work.
+This is a fast way to build user-generated content.
+It’s a powerful tool for collaborative work.

 This activity allows participants to create and maintain a list of definitions.
 It’s like a collaborative dictionary for your students; participants can even add media to the entries to help explain concepts and terms.
-If you wish you can also build it independently to share with the class.
-Go ahead add one to your course and ask students to add a few entries!
+You can also build it independently to share with the class.

-This is my personal favorite even though it is one of the most complex to learn.
-Workshop allows students to create their own projects assess the work produced by their peers and complete a self-assessment.
-This activity has multiple steps for step up and for implementing in the classroom.
-It typically takes several days or even weeks to complete but it is deserving of your time!
+Workshops allows students to create their own projects, assess the work produced by their peers, and complete a self-assessment.
+This activity has multiple steps for implementation in the classroom.
+It typically takes several days or even weeks to complete, but it’s deserving of your time.

-- Quick tip: If you have a class project that requires a written piece of work use workshop to formally structure peer feedback and provide students with an opportunity to revise polish and finalize it.
+Quick tip: If you have a class project that requires a written piece of work, use Workshops to formally structure peer feedback and provide students with an opportunity to revise their submissions.